On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Large time behavior

 \section{Large time behavior}

 We have defined conditional and unconditional flocking in mean in Definition \ref{def-cond-flocking} and \ref{def-flocking} respectively.
-In this section, we will investigate these large time behavior for the solutions of the stochastic C-S model \eqref{CS}.
-In order to specify the conditions for $\psi$, $D$ and the initial data to the large time behavior, we will always assume in this section that the system \eqref{CS} \emph{admits a global strong solution} $(x,v)$.
+In this section, we will investigate these large time behavior for the solution of the stochastic C-S model \eqref{CS}.
+In order to specify the assumptions for $\psi$, $D$ and the initial data to the large time behavior, we will assume throughout this section that the assumptions in Theorem \ref{local} and Theorem \ref{coll-avoid} are all in force, so that the system \eqref{CS} \emph{admits a global strong solution} $(x,v)$.